Bruce Robinson: Author

 Robinson is also a successful author.
 His first published work was the semi-autobiographical novel The Peculiar Memories of Thomas Penman in 1998, based on his own childhood growing up in Broadstairs, Kent.
 In 2000, Smoking in Bed: Conversations with Bruce Robinson, edited by Alistair Owen, was published, made up of a selection of interviews given by Robinson.
 Meanwhile, since becoming a father, Robinson has also written two children's books, The Obvious Elephant (2000) and Harold and the Duck (2005), both illustrated by his wife.
 The former is also available as an audiobook edition (2003), read by Lorelei King and Michael Maloney.

 He spent about 15 years collecting and researching the materials on the mystery of Jack the Ripper, which later became his book They All Love Jack: Busting the Ripper (2015).
+Robinson identified songwriter Michael Maybrick as his prime suspect for the killings.

 Personal life

-Robinson married the artist Sophie Windham in 1984, and they reside in England.
-They have a daughter Lily and a son Willoughby.
+Robinson married artist Sophie Windham in 1984, and they live in England.
+They have a daughter, Lily, and a son, Willoughby.

 Robinson claimed to have been the target of unwanted sexual advances by Franco Zeffirelli during the filming of Romeo and Juliet, in which Robinson played Benvolio.
-Robinson says that he later based the lecherous character of Uncle Monty in the film Withnail and I on Zeffirelli.
+Robinson says that the lecherous character of Uncle Monty in the film Withnail and I was influenced by Zeffirelli.